TheoKoder/JavaScript/README.md

-# Java
+# JavaScript
-All Java projects
+All JavaScript projects